maryash/maryash.github.io/235/projects/project'0/project'0.md

 ### Additional Help
 Help is available via drop-in tutoring in Lab 1001B (see Blackboard for the schedule).
 Remember, the lab can get crowded as due dates approach, so coming early is your best strategy.

-Authors: Michael Russo, Daniel Sooknanan, Prof. Maryash Credit to Prof. Ligorio
+Authors: Michael Russo, Daniel Sooknanan, Georgina Woo Prof. Maryash Credit to Prof. Ligorio